Advice Complexity of Adaptive Priority Algorithms: Hardness Results Using Templates

-All of the gadget pairs used in~\cite{BBLP18} to prove lower bounds in the fixed priority model also work here in the adaptive priority model; there are no additional restrictions used in the proof here.
-The reductions done here are directly from 2-SGKH, as opposed to going through the Pair Matching problem, as in~\cite{BBLP18}.
-This actually makes the proofs simpler in most respects (except for having to take into account changing priority functions), and it means that one does not lose a factor $2$ in the amount of advice required.
-Thus, the results from~\cite{BBLP18} can be expressed using Table~\ref{table:summary} as adaptive priority algorithm with advice lower bounds: All of the ratios obtained approach~$1$ as the amount of advice approaches some fraction of $n$.
+The gadget pattern pairs used in~\cite{BBLP20} (called gadget patterns in that paper) to prove lower bounds in the fixed priority model also work here in the adaptive priority model; there are no additional restrictions used in the proof here.
+(These gadget patterns are included in the appendix for completeness.)
+The reductions done here are directly from 2-SGKH, as opposed to going through the Pair Matching problem, as in~\cite{BBLP20}.
+As mentioned earlier, this makes the proofs simpler in most respects (except for having to take into account changing priority functions), and it means that one does not lose a factor $2$ in the amount of advice required.
+Thus, the results from~\cite{BBLP20} can be expressed using Table~\ref{table:summary} as adaptive priority algorithm with advice lower bounds.
+All of the ratios obtained approach one as the amount of advice approaches some fraction of $n$.
+The gadget pattern pairs used in~\cite{BBLP20} can also be used for lower bounds on the amount of advice required for optimality.
+Thus, those gadget pattern pairs satisfy the conditions of both templates in this paper.

+To collect results in one table, we include results for optimality though they are treated in the next section.

+Note that the gadget patterns for Maximum Independent Set from~\cite{BBLP20} have a smaller optimal independent set than the gadget patterns for the equivalent Minimum Vertex Cover, shown in Fig.~\ref{Graph3}.
+Thus, there is a trade-off between the lower bound for the approximation ratio one can prove and the lower bound on the amount of advice needed to prove it.